swisnl/laravel-encrypted-data/README.md

 > Older versions of this package needed a custom model class to encrypt data.
 This is now replaced with custom casts.
 Please see [MIGRATING](MIGRATING.md) for a step-by-step guide on how to migrate.
 >

-You can use the Eloquent casts provided by this package and everything will be encrypted/decrypted under the hood!
+You can use the Eloquent casts provided by this package just like any other cast.
+Encryption/decryption is handled automatically behind the scenes.

 #### Boolean